Sentia/zai-payment/examples/items.md

 ## List Items

-Retrieve a list of all items with pagination.
+Retrieve a list of all items with pagination and optional search/filtering.

 ```ruby
 # List items with default pagination (10 items)